-As of June 30, 2022 and December 31, 2021, certain VIEs have been identified.
-In regard to the Company's investment in the SF Property, the Keller Property, the Summerfield Property, the Valencia Property, the Kacey Property, the DST, the Industry Property, the Longmire Property, and the ON3 Property, the Company has determined itself to be the primary beneficiary because the Company has a significant variable interest in and control over the SF Property, Keller Property, and a controlling interest in the Summerfield Property, the Valencia Property, the Kacey Property, the DST, the Industry Property, the Longmire Property, and the ON3 Property.
-Therefore, the Company has consolidated the SF Property, the Longmire Property, and the ON3 Property.
+As of June 30, 2023 and December 31, 2022, certain VIEs have been identified.
+In regard to the Company's investment in the SF Property, the Keller Property, the Summerfield Property, the Valencia Property, the Kacey Property, the DST, the Industry Property, the Longmire Property, the ON3 Property, the West End Property, the Palms Property, and the Pearland Property, the Company has determined itself to be the primary beneficiary because the Company has a significant variable interest in and control over the SF Property, Keller Property, and a controlling interest in the Summerfield Property, the Valencia Property, the Kacey Property, the DST, the Industry Property, the Company has consolidated the SF Property, the Keller Property, the Summerfield Property, the Valencia Property, the Kacey Property, the DST, the Industry Property, the Longmire Property, the ON3 Property, the Valencia Property, the Kacey Property, the DST, the Industry Property, the Longmire Property, the ON3 Property, the West End Property, the Palms Property, and the Pearland Property.
 In regard to the Company's investment in the Station DST, the Company has determined itself not to be the primary beneficiary, because the Company does not have a significant variable interest in and control over the Station DST.
 Therefore, the Company has not consolidated the Station DST.
-The Company's maximum exposure to loss from its interest in an unconsolidated VIE as of June 30, 2022 is \$6,423,685 related to its investment in a real estate-related asset, the Station DST.
+The Company's maximum exposure to loss from its interest in an unconsolidated VIE as of June 30, 2023 is \$5,996,654 related to its investment in a real estate-related asset, the Station DST.
 Refer to Note 6 - Investments in Real Estate-Related Assets for additional information.